 The aquarium is heavy.
 You can easily calculate its target weight.
 Multiply 1l of water by 1.2 kg and add the weight of the substrate, decoration, cabinet, lid and the tank.
 That’s the weight your floor has to withstand.
 Take this into account when planning the location of your tank.
 For the same reason, an important issue is what the aquarium will stand on.

 Furniture to put the aquarium on

 When designing an aquarium cabinet, consider its height.
 The higher the cabinet/frame, the higher the upper edge of the tank will be, so any cleaning work in the tank will require the use of a ladder or a chair, which is not very convenient.
 But when the cabinet is too low it will make it difficult to observe the life in the aquarium or clean it.

 Never place the aquarium directly on the cabinet.
-You can use styrofoam, cork, carpet or other special mats available in pet shops.
+Use styrofoam, cork, carpet or other special mats available in pet shops.
 They will reduce the risk of cracking the aquarium bottom.
 Special frames are often used in aquarium sets, which not only protect the bottom of the aquarium, but also enhance the aesthetics of the aquarium.

 Where to put the aquarium?

-Now you know that your aquarium should stand in a quiet place with relatively little traffic.
-Away from sunlight and drafts.
+Now you know that your aquarium should stand in a quiet place with relatively low traffic, away from sunlight and drafts.
 Take you time to make the final decision.
 Take a close look at you apartment or house.
 Check where the sun is for most of the day.
 Remember that window reflecting in the aquarium makes it very difficult to see inside and is really annoying.
 Consider temperatures throughout the day and at different times of the year.
 Sometimes compromises are necessary, but decide on them consciously.
-Only then will you know how to prevent aquarium problems.
+Only then will you know how to prevent potential aquarium problems.